R-1 Visa: Key Takeaways

 If you are a religious worker looking for employment in the U.S., an R-1 visa might allow you to travel to and work in the country.
-We’ll explain the requirements needed to obtain R-1 visa for religious workers and explain how to secure a religious worker visa.

 An R-1 visa is a nonimmigrant visa issued by the U.S. to foreign religious workers seeking to enter the country temporarily to perform religious work.